RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 However, the Independent Events Assumption is problematic because:

-* Actual exploitation events display patterns and dependencies, not random occurrences, as shown in EPSS exploitation analyses.
+* Actual exploitation events, and the events that precede them that are features in EPSS (e.g. exploit being weaponized in Nuclei, Metasploit etc.., increase in related social media activity) display patterns and dependencies, not random occurrences, as shown in EPSS exploitation analyses.
-* Human-driven attacks often follow discernible patterns, such as persistent threats or periodic target probing, further invalidating independence.